|

 P&S CAMERAS WITH ZOOM LENSES

-P&S cameras with zoom lenses are usually bigger, heavier, and cost more, but they give you a whole range of focal lengths in one lens.
-The smaller cameras in this group come with 35-70 mm or 35-80 mm zoom lenses.
+smaller cameras in this group come with 35-70 mm or 35-80 mm zoom lenses.
 These are fine for snapshots, but not wide enough to be really wide, and not long enough to make me happy at the long end.
-For someone who wants to take happy snaps of friends they are great.
-If you want the grand landscape, they can't get as much in.
-Nor do they make anything look very much bigger.
+For someone who

-There are P&S cameras with 35-90 and 38-105 zoom lenses.
+zoom lenses.
 In my opinion, they are long enough at the long end to get some interesting photos, but not wide enough at the wide end.

-P&S CAMERAS WITH WIDE ANGLE
+P&S CAMERAS WITH WIDE ANGLE TO MEDIUM TELEPHOTO LENSES

-My personal favorites are the very small number of P&S cameras with 28-90 mm lenses.
-They are long enough to give you almost twice the size of a 50 mm image, but wide enough to give you some really nice wide angle photos.
+of a 50 mm image, but wide enough to give you some really nice wide angle photos.
 They are also much better at getting everyone in at birthday parties.

-PENTAX IQ ZOOM 928 M which sells for about $190.
+If I were buying one today my first choice would be the PENTAX IQ ZOOM 928 M which sells for about $190.
 It comes with a 28-90 mm f/4.8-10.9 zoom lens.
 The camera comes with a lot of nice features in terms of exposure, focus, and flash.

 Like all other P&S zoom lens cameras, the lens does not let in enough light to take hand held people photos inside at night without flash, even when using high speed film.
-However, the camera does have some slow shutter speeds so you can set it on a flat surface or a tripod and take long pictures in low light of nonmoving subjects.
+However, the camera does have some

 The

 PENTAX IQ ZOOM 928 M is kind of clunky looking but it is a first class camera.
 My second choice for a camera of this type would be the CANON SURE SHOT Z90W and the OLYMPUS STYLUS ZOOM 80 WIDE DATE.
-The Canon has a 28-90 lens like the Pentax and sells for about $190.
-The OLYMPUS has a 28-80 mm zoom lens, a little shorter than the other two, and sells for about $230.
+The Canon has a 28-90 lens like the Pentax and

 Both the Canon and the Olympus have smaller and more stylish bodies than the Pentax.

-All of these camera lenses will make a mountain look bigger and closer at 80 and 90 mm, but they won't do much for a soccer player.
+and closer at 80 and 90 mm, but they won't do much for a soccer player.
 To do this you need a longer lens.
 For sports you need something closer to 200 mm at the long end.

-P&S CAMERAS WITH NORMAL TO
+P&S CAMERAS WITH NORMAL TO LONG TELEPHOTO LENSES

 The PENTAX IQ ZOOM 160 has a 38-160 mm lens.
 The SAMSUNG EVOCA 170SE has a 38-170 mm lens.
 Both of these sell in the $280 price range.
 The lenses are much longer than the above cameras but you lose most of the wide angle effect.

-PENTAX IQ ZOOM 200 has a 48-200 mm lens and sells for around $320.
+Finally, the PENTAX IQ ZOOM 200 has a 48-200 mm lens and sells for around $320.
 Now you have a long enough lens to make a real difference for sports photography, but only in the day time.
 Like all other P&S zoom lenses, it is too slow for night photography without flash, and the flash range for many of these cameras is limited to about 10-15 feet (or less) at the long end of the zoom (the lenses let in less light at the longer end than the wide angle lens).

 All three of these cameras sacrifice the wide angle end of the lens to give you a longer telephoto end.
 The cameras are bigger and heavier and cost more.